Pony-House/Client/info/dev/requests.md

 like maybe add grab handles in the settings in the emoji tab? currently it's just ordered by when u clicked the "use globally" checkbox for each pack

+Buttons in the picture viewer to go to the next/previous image in the chat

 Ajeitar a posição dos ícones dos botões do custom titlebar.

 Criar emoji list com o mesmo nome da crash